 Davis also fielded offers from Arizona State, Arkansas, Baylor, Florida State, Houston, Kentucky, Memphis, Miami, Nebraska, Ole Miss, SMU, and TCU, among others.

-Davis is the eighth hard commit for Auburn and the fourth four-star recruit, including defensive tackle Lee Hunter, running back Armoni Goodwin, and offensive tackle Caleb Johnson.
+Davis became the eighth hard commit for Auburn and the fourth four-star recruit, both numbers that have since risen since his commitment.
+Those four-star athletes include defensive tackle Lee Hunter, running back Armoni Goodwin, and offensive tackle Caleb Johnson.

 QB Dematrius Davis Highlights

 At 6-foot and 190 pounds, Dematrius Davis is far from the biggest quarterback in the class, but he’s easily one of the best athletes.
 The North Shore star also has a big-time arm and has led his team to two Texas State championships.